30 Ways to Improve School Lunches

 Burritos and Wraps

 Burritos and wraps are a great way to offer students more healthy options for school lunches.
 Try incorporating some of these delicious recipes into your lunch program: bean burritos, tahini and red pepper rolls, plant-based chickpea “tuna” salad, collard wraps, veggie sushi rolls and plant-powered pita pizzas.
-Not only are these recipes nutritious, but they make for an exciting lunch that your students will love!
+These recipes are nutritious and make for an exciting lunch that your students will love!

 Sandwiches